googleinterns/ghidra-nsis-extension/README.md

 # Updating The Disassembler Specification

 * If a change is made to Nsis.slaspec, it needs to be reprocessed by the sleight utility.
-Example commande: `<ghidra installer folder>/support/sleigh data/languages/Nsis.slaspec`
+Example command: `<ghidra installer folder>/support/sleigh data/languages/Nsis.slaspec`
-* The newly generated files then need to be moved to the `<ghidra install folder>/Ghidra/Processors/Nsis/`folder.

 # Build extension from the command line